xmtp/XIPs/XIPs/xip-message-content-types.md

 }
 ```

 The mapping between content types and their encoders will be managed at the Client level.
-The Client maintains a registry of supported types and encoders initialized to a default set of encoders that can be overriden/extended through the `CreateOptions`.
+The Client maintains a registry of supported types and encoders initialized to a default set of encoders that can be overriden/extended through `CreateOptions`.

 ```ts
 export default class Client {